The Book of Dreams

 Nina George

-Nina George is the author of The Little Paris Bookshop, The Little French Bistro, and The Book of Dreams.
+Nina George is the author of The Little Paris Bookshop, The Little French Bistro, The Book of Dreams, and The Little Village of Book Lovers.
 The Little Paris Bookshop spent more than forty weeks on the New York Times bestseller list and was translated into thirty-six languages.
-George is president of the European Writers’ Council.
+George is the former president of the European Writers' Council.
 She is married to the writer Jens J. Kramer.
-Together they also write mystery novels and children’s books.
-Nina George lives in Berlin and in a little fishing village in the Brittany.
+Together they also write mystery novels and children's books.
+Nina George lives in Berlin and in a little fishing village in the Bretagne.
 More by Nina George

 Decorative Carat